 Christopher Michael Jensen has also been heavily involved with several charitable endeavors, playing a benefit for the Make-A-Wish Foundation in 2011, and the following year performing in support of international organization Oxfam and their fight against the West African food crisis.
 2012 also saw the beginning of “Rap For Life” – a benefit series spearheaded by Jensen and his friend Ashley Seeler that has raised thousands of dollars for many life-or-death causes including suicide prevention, chemical dependency awareness, domestic abuse awareness, mental health, and at-risk youth.
-Other causes Chris has been involved with include benefits for the homeless, stopping sexual violence, people diagnosed with AIDS, children with autism, socially conscious charter schooling, ending sex trafficking, the LGBTQ community, the troops and veterans, and racial and economic justice.
+Other causes Chris has been involved with include benefits for the homeless, stopping sexual violence, people diagnosed with AIDS, children with autism, socially conscious charter schooling, ending sex trafficking, the LGBTQ community, the troops, and racial and economic justice.